Atlas of plant and animal histology

 Transmembrane proteins

 Figure 2.
 Types of transmembrane proteins.
-There are transmembrane proteins, such as glycophorin, with an amino acid chain that spans once the cell membrane, whereas others, such as many receptors, can have several crosses.
-In these examples, the amino acid chain intermingled among the fatty acids shows an alpha helix arrangement.
-Aquaporin is also a transmembrane protein forming a channel with several crosses, but the amino acid chain among fatty acid shows a beta organization (modified from Pollard et al., 2007).
+There are transmembrane proteins, such as glycophorin, with an amino acid chain that spans once the membrane, whereas others, such as many receptors, can have several crosses.
+In these examples, the amino acid chain intermingled among the fatty acids shows an alpha-helix arrangement.
+Aquaporin is also a transmembrane protein forming a channel with several crosses, but the amino acid chain among fatty acid shows a beta organization (adapted from Pollard et al., 2007).

-Some transmembrane proteins have amino acid sequences that span the membrane one time, whereas others do it more times, up to 7 crosses.
-Although most transmembrane proteins work alone, many of them need to be associated to other transmembrane proteins to perform their functions working as oligomeric groups.
 The functions of transmembrane proteins are diverse. a) Integrins, cadherins, and selectins are adhesion proteins. b) Pumps and ion channels generate and modify ion gradients between both sides of the membrane.
 For example, to produce ATP, or to exchange ions, such as calcium, sodium, and potassium. c) Transporters make possible large molecules to cross the membrane.
-For instance, they allow glucose to get get into the cell crossing the plasma membrane. d) Receptors enable cell communication by binding specific ligands, such as hormones, growth factors, neurotransmitters, and others, and transducing these signals into intracellular downstream molecular events.
+For instance, they allow glucose to get into the cell by crossing the plasma membrane. d) Receptors enable cell communication by binding specific ligands, such as hormones, growth factors, neurotransmitters, and others, and transducing these signals into intracellular downstream molecular events.
 This can be done because transmembrane proteins have two hydrophilic domains, located at either sides of the membrane, which are connected by one or several intramembrane domains.
-For example, after the recognition of an extracellular signal, a molecular rearrangement occurs in the transmembrane protein that is transmitted to the intracellular domain, which in turn causes a cytosolic molecular process, sometimes ending up with changes in gene expression.
+After the recognition of an extracellular signal, a molecular rearrangement occurs in the transmembrane protein that is transmitted to the intracellular domain, which in turn causes a cytosolic molecular process, sometimes ending up with changes in gene expression. e) Some receptors and other transmembrane proteins show enzymatic activity in one of their hydrophilic domains.

 Peripheral proteins

 Figure 3.
 Main types of peripheral membrane proteins: integral and associated.
-From left to the right: proteins with a part of the amino acid chain spanning just one monolayer, proteins linked to glycolipids, proteins linked to fatty acid chains inserted among the membrane lipids, proteins associated to the membrane lipid heads by electric affinity and proteins associated to hydrophilic domain of transmembrane proteins (modified from Alberts et al., 2002).
+From the left to the right.
+Integral: proteins with a part of the amino acid chain spanning just one hemilayer, proteins linked to glycolipids, proteins linked to fatty acid chains inserted among the membrane lipids.
+Associated: proteins linked to lipid heads by electric affinity and proteins associated to hydrophilic domain of transmembrane proteins.
+(Adapted from Alberts et al., 2002).

-Another type of integral proteins includes those chemically anchored to other membrane molecules, mostly glycolipids or fatty acids inserted among the membrane lipids.
-In these cases, the entire protein is either cytosolic or extracellular.
+Another type of integral proteins includes those chemically linked to other membrane molecules, mostly glycolipids or fatty acids inserted among the membrane lipids.
+The entire amino acid sequence of the protein is outside the membrane.
 Most commonly, they are bound to GPI (glycosylphosphatidylinositol).
-These proteins were discovered in the seventies of the XXth century and today we know hundreds of them in all eukaryotic cells studied so far.
-They include, for example, enzymes, adhesion molecules, and components of cellular layers in protozoas.
-It is interesting that in some some cases, like the adhesion protein N-CAM, the same protein may be transmembrane or GPI-linked protein depending on mRNA differential splicing.
+These proteins were discovered in the seventies of the 20th century, and hundreds of them have been found in all eukaryotic cells studied so far.
+For instance, they are enzymes, adhesion molecules, and components of cellular coats in protozoa.
+It is interesting that in some cases, like the adhesion protein N-CAM, the same protein may be transmembrane or GPI-linked protein depending on mRNA alternative splicing.

-The non-trasnmembrane protein may also be known as peripheral proteins, because they are related to only one monolayer.
-Peripheral proteins also include other proteins referrred as associated protein (see below)
+The non-transmembrane proteins are also known as peripheral proteins, because they are related to only one hemilayer.
+Peripheral proteins also include other proteins referred to as associated protein (see below).

 2. Associated proteins

-Associated proteins are not permanently joined to membranes, i.e. they are not integral proteins.
-Instead of chemical bonds, electrical interactions, such as van der Waals forces, keep these proteins stuck to the hydrophilic surfaces of membranes (Figure 3).
-These forces are weak and proteins may switch between be attached to or detached from membranes.
+Associated proteins are not permanently linked to membranes, i.e. they are not integral proteins.
+Instead of chemical bonds, electrical interactions, such as van der Waals forces, keep these proteins anchored to the hydrophilic surfaces of membranes (on the right in the Figure 3).
+These forces are weak, and proteins may switch between being attached to or detached from membranes.
 Associated proteins are hydrosoluble.
+For instance, G proteins are associated to the cytosolic surface of the plasma membrane.

 Home / The cell / Cell membrane / Proteins